Skip to content

 Why Shrinkflation Is So Easy to Miss

 Packaging is cleverly designed.
 Manufacturers often keep the box or bag the same size, adding extra air or a larger base instead.
 Many people find they only notice something feels off when a recipe suddenly doesn't stretch as far as it used to.
 It can help to photograph the weight label on your regular buys so you have something to compare against later.
-This is worth considering especially for products you purchase on autopilot every week.
+This is worth noting especially for products you purchase on autopilot every week.

 What the Numbers Actually Tell You